kolharsam/goki/README.md

 - [ ] Improve Logging format on server.
 Make it richer with the essential details alone
 - [ ] Add helper for similar commands?
 Provide suggestions like `Did you mean? set get...`
 - [ ] Show all commands supported helper
-- [ ] Good to have : Instead of using JSON over http, try and use some other lighter format for requests and response, like `bencode`
+- [ ] Good to have : Instead of using JSON over http, try and use some other lighter format for requests and response, like `bencode` or `grpc`
 - [ ] Commands tracker: `persist` for certain keys, a new data structure `lists` - `l/r-push` & `l\r-pop`
 - [ ] Add tests (for both client and server)